 The warning was relevant to the Mexican public, since it is a country that practically cultivates only one type of variety: Biloxy.
 The issue is not minor, because effectively consumers are increasingly refining their demand and the type of variety of the fruit effectively results in a product of very different condition and characteristics.

-Defilippi's suggestion comes from his experience as a post-harvest expert and is a wake-up call to producers and different actors in the blueberry industry chain to put more emphasis on specificity in the post-harvest stage - and in all the previous stages - to achieve greater quality of the fruit, better condition, texture, good taste and sweetness, and do not treat the cranberry in a general way, directing your concern only to get a good size of the fruit.
+Defilippi's suggestion comes from his experience as a post-harvest expert and is a wake-up call to producers and different actors in the blueberry industry chain to place more emphasis on specificity in the post-harvest stage - and on all the previous stages - to achieve higher fruit quality, better condition, texture, good taste and sweetness, and do not treat the blueberry in a general way, directing your concern only to get a good size of the fruit.

-Surely this discussion will be taken up again in the context of the next International Seminar that will be held in Lima this August 4 ...
+This discussion will surely be taken up again in the context of the next International Seminar that will be held in Lima this August 4 ...

 Source: Blueberrieschile.cl - Blueberriesconsulting.com